gorenje/backend/README.md

 ### Kompose

 To convert docker compose files to kubernetes, [kompose](https://kompose.io) was used.
-This could also be [installed](http://kompose.io/setup/).
+This could also be [installed](http://kompose.io/setup/) but is not required since the conversion was a one-off.
+Any changes to the kubernetes files should be done directly in the [kubernetes](kubernetes) directory.

 ## Deployment